Skip to main content

 Biography

-I am broadly interested in understanding the factors that contribute to individual differences in mental health and disorder.
-The focus of my research is to examine how genes and the environment influence the development of psychopathology or resilience to it.
-I take an interdisciplinary approach to addressing this question by using behavioural genetic and genomic approaches, and data from twin and large cohort studies.
+Dr Assary is interested in understanding the factors that contribute to individual differences in mental health and disorder.
+The focus of her research is to examine how genes and the environment influence the development of psychopathology or resilience to it.
+She takes an interdisciplinary approach to addressing this question by using behavioural genetic and genomic approaches, and data from twin and large cohort studies.

-In my latest project, I used the MZ differences design to investigate genetic influences that are associated with greater sensitivity to environmental influences for a range of psychopathologies and subjective wellbeing.
+In her latest project, she used the MZ differences design to investigate genetic influences that are associated with greater sensitivity to environmental influences for a range of psychopathologies and subjective wellbeing.

 • International Conference travel grant, Guarantors of Brain, Cambridge University, UK (2017)